Senator Gene Yaw was elected to represent the 23rd Senatorial District in November 2008.

 Prior to running for the Senate, Yaw served as Lycoming County solicitor for 17 years and was named County Solicitor of the Year in 2004.
 He has also served as general counsel to the Pennsylvania College of Technology for more than 20 years and now serves on the Board of Directors of that institution.

 Senator Yaw serves as Chairman of the Environmental Resources and Energy Committee.
-He is also a member of the Judiciary, Law and Justice, Agriculture and Rural Affairs, Banking and Insurance, Rules and Executive Nominations Committees and the Majority Policy Committee.
+He is also a member of the Appropriations, Judiciary, Law and Justice, Agriculture and Rural Affairs, Banking and Insurance, and the Majority Policy Committee.
 Senator Yaw also serves on a number of Boards and Commissions including as Chairman of the Center for Rural Pennsylvania, a member of the Joint Legislative Air and Water Pollution Control and Conservation Committee, a member of the Environmental Quality Board, a member of the Pennsylvania Aggregate Advisory Board and a member of the Chesapeake Bay Commission.

-Senator Yaw is a member of the Lycoming Law Association and Pennsylvania Bar Association, Pennsylvania Association for Justice, Board of Directors of the Lycoming Law Association Foundation, Inc., and a former member with 17 years of service to the Board of Directors of Susquehanna Legal Services.
+Senator Yaw is a member of the Lycoming Law Association and Pennsylvania Bar Association, Pennsylvania Association for Justice, and a former member with 17 years of service to the Board of Directors of Susquehanna Legal Services.
 In 2013, he was elected Chairman of the Pennsylvania College of Technology Board of Directors.
 He serves as “Of Counsel” with the McCormick Law Firm in Williamsport, a prominent firm which has been in continuous existence for 150 years.

-A U.S. Army veteran, Yaw enlisted as a Private E-1 and went on to graduate from the United States Artillery and Missile Officer Candidate School in Fort Sill, Oklahoma.
+A U.S. Army veteran, Yaw enlisted and went on to graduate from the United States Artillery and Missile Officer Candidate School in Fort Sill, Oklahoma.
 He served an overseas tour of duty as an artillery officer and was honorably discharged as a 1st Lieutenant.